Using UX principles to strengthen vintage in-person experiences

 Signage that briefly explains the rental operation, the price of the first-tier membership, and a QR code to sign up should be placed in strategic spots throughout the store.

 At one point, everyone has experienced some confusion when opening the front door at We Luv.
-There are two doors with flat metal rectangles to push on.
-However, one has an after-hours movie drop-off slot just above its rectangle that never opens, and the other has a ring above its rectangle that helps the door fully close for lock-up at night.
-The drop-off slot and ring, both crucial to the business, offer non-functional affordances that completely negate the metal rectangles' purpose.
+There are two doors with flat metal plates to push on.
+However, one has an after-hours movie return slot just above its plate that never opens, and the other has a ring above its plate that helps the door fully close for lock-up at night.
+The return slot and ring, both crucial to the business, offer non-functional affordances that completely negate the metal plates’ purpose.
 Some people think the doors are locked; some take a moment to read the multiple signs that say “PUSH”; and all of them feel embarrassed after figuring it out.

 A photo of the front door with someone dropping off a movie through the door slot.
 There is a pink square outlining the door slot and the ring handle, which is confusing when attempting to open the door.